FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 ### Configure the 'Service principals can use Fabric APIs' Tenant-level Setting
 By default, a service principal does not possess the required permissions to call the Fabric REST APIs.
 Instead, a service principal must be configured in the Fabric admin portal using the tenant-level setting **Service Principals can use Fabric REST API**.

->Note this step can only be completed by a user who has been cofigured in the current Enta Id tenant as a **Fabric Administrator**.
-If you do not have these permissions in your development environment, you must find someone who does to assist you in completing this step.

  Here is what you see.